 I Peter 2:10-11 “Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy.
 Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul;”

 Peter reminds us that we are the people of God, and we have obtained mercy.
 Because of the mercy given, we should act differently than the world.
 We should understand we are not at home.
 We are strangers to this world.
-Whether we are in the middle of suffering, or we feel as if we are on the mountaintop, we should live our lives as His dear children.
+Whether we are in the middle of suffering or feel as if we are on the mountaintop, we should live our lives as His dear children.
 Sometimes, when we see the persecution that is happening to believers, we tend to begin to shrink back and to be a “silent” Christian.
 We tend to compromise to avoid standing out as different and sold out for Christ.
-This may have been happening in I Peter 2:11 where Peter instructs them to abstain for the fleshly lust of this world.
+This may have been happening in I Peter 2:11, where Peter instructs them to abstain from the fleshly lust of this world.

 1Pe 2:12 “Having your conversation honest among the Gentiles: that, whereas they speak against you as evildoers, they may by your good works, which they shall behold, glorify God in the day of visitation.”

 He proceeds to instruct us to have honest conduct.
 To be known for telling the truth, doing good deeds for others, and spreading the name of the one who saved us.
-We are to live our lives to glorify God.
-We are royalty and we need to act like it!